Beit Guvrin – Maresha National Park – Full Visitors Guide

 The Sidonian Caves

-We returned to parking B and drove a couple of minutes until parking lot C. Parking C is close to The Sidonian Caves (#8 and #9).
+We returned to parking B and drove a few minutes until parking lot C. Parking C is close to The Sidonian Caves (#8 and #9).

-These are the Sidonian burial caves.
-They are the only ones with paintings inside.
-The caves were burial caves for the Greek, Sidonian and Edomite inhabitants of Beit Guvrin.
+These are the Sidonian burial caves, the only ones with paintings inside.
+They were burial caves for the Greek, Sidonian, and Edomite inhabitants of Beit Guvrin.

 Sidonian burial cave #8 is the most impressive one.
 Of course, the paintings are not original.
 This one underwent reconstruction in 1993.